 An accountant by trade and widely recognized for her accomplishments as an Indian Classical dancer, Geetha Moorthy founded the South Asian Autism Awareness Centre (SAAAC) in direct response to the growing need for awareness and support for South Asian families impacted by ASD and related developmental disorders in Toronto.
 The Centre began with a handful of families and volunteers, initially operating out of Geetha Moorthy’s basement.
 In subsequent years, the Centre expanded its scope and services to support a variety of communities that typically lacked access to critical ASD services and resources due to language barriers, low incomes, and lack of networks.

 About the SAAAC Autism Centre: The SAAAC Autism Centre is a registered autism charity based in Scarborough.
 We have a special focus on serving culturally and linguistically diverse families who often do not benefit from resource awareness or engagement.
-The Centre provides a diverse suite of evidence-based arts, and recreational services that support over 300 families annually.
+The Centre provides a diverse suite of services that support over 300 families annually.